fabiosenracorrea/dynamodb-provider/docs/single-table/type-methods.md

 ## findTableItem

 Finds the first item matching a type.
-Requires `typeIndex` configured (index need not exist in DynamoDB).
+Requires items to have the `typeIndex` partition column on them.
+Index does not need to exist as this is in code operation

 ### Method Signature